theis-js/bikelane/README.md

 Bikelane is a full-stack web application for managing users and administration tasks for a bike lane system.
 It features a React-based admin panel, a user-facing frontend, and an Express.js backend with a MySQL database.

+**Bikelane is currently WIP - later iterations will focus on improving user experience and adding more features. - and will be a fully hosted web app and not a local one**

 ## Project Structure

 ```